heystage/stage-api-examples/react-nodejs-pricing-page-with-stripe-checkout/README.md

    - Subscriptions
    - Usage Records
    - Webhook Endpoints

    _These permissions are required in order to let Stage integrate and manage Stripe automatically._

-5. Now we just need to add this key to your Stage account.
+5. Add this key to your Stage account.
 Click the "Reveal test key" button to view your newly created key and copy it.
 <p align="center"><img src=".images/stripe_ref_3.png"  height="100" width="auto"></p>